You might remember the older, must shittier version of this article. Don't worry. It's less crap now.

 ...
 So with that nonsense out of the way, let's have a look at some other versions of the game.

 In Japan, Teddy Boy Blues kept its name and was actually one of the launch titles for the Mark III as they call it over there (it was released only as a card-based game, though).
 It also kept its music just the same, although Yohko herself no longer appeared in-game (she's not on the title screen and the bonus room is completely different).
-Over in the West (as just a card in the US, but as both a card and a cartridge in the UK) the game was renamed Teddy Boy with all the music changed...
+Over in the West (as just a card in the US, but as both a card and a cartridge in Europe) the game was renamed Teddy Boy with all the music changed...
 But the ghost of Yohko Ishino still lingers!
 Specifically, despite not appearing in the game at all, a character called Yoko is mentioned and pictured in the instruction manual when listing the characters in the game, like so:

 Incidentally, the entire manual is a goldmine of terrible English.
 And don't start me on the French translation...